cedricPoncot/actioncable/README.md

   ]
 end
 ```
-Of course, you can use any valid redis uri.
-You just have to name it :redix_ac (as seen in previous example)
+Of course, you can use any valid redis uri ("redis://localhost:6379/0" is just an example).
+You just have to name the redis connection :redix_ac.

 ### Usage